 The College Board reported a 170 percent increase in the number of underrepresented minorities taking AP Computer Science exams since 2016.

-Over 16,000 students in the U.S. and British Columbia, Canada have access to AP Computer Science courses thanks to tech professionals who volunteer with the Microsoft Philanthropies TEALS Program.
+During 2019-2020 school year nearly 21,000 students in the United States and British Columbia, Canada have access to AP Computer Science courses thanks to tech professionals who volunteer with the Microsoft Philanthropies TEALS Program.